 We provide volunteer resources to Ozark Trail land managers to build new trail, repair and maintain existing trail, and promote awareness and use of the trail.
 We hold training workshops, schedule work events, monitor trail conditions, manage the Adopt-A-Trail program assist in trail planning.
 We also run this website as means of publicizing the Ozark Trail and providing the public with much-needed trail information and maps.

 What is the Ozark Trail?

-The Ozark Trail is 350 miles of trail that wind through the Missouri Ozarks, part of a 25-year-old concept to run a trail from St. Louis to the Arkansas border and eventually connect with the Ozark Highland Trail in Arkansas to create a 700-mile through-trail.
-Much of the trail is open to bicycle and equestrian traffic, and all of the trail is open for hiking.
+The Ozark Trail is nearly 400 miles of trail that winds through the Missouri Ozarks, the result of an idea conceived in 1977 to run a trail from St. Louis to the Arkansas border and eventually connect with the Ozark Highlands Trail in Arkansas to create a 700-mile thru-trail.
+Much of the trail is open to bicycle and equestrian traffic, and the entire trail is open for hiking.
 For more history of the trail, click here.

 Who decided where the trail will go?